adrielklein/test-site/_posts/2016-07-31-up-the-rockies.markdown

 I didn’t realize quite how remote this part of Colorado would be.
 In fact, we had to flag down some cars to get more water along the way.
 The ride also had a series of false peaks.
 I kept thinking I was at the top, but then realized that wasn't the case.

 During the ride, we crossed paths with The Great Divide Mountain Biking Route, a mountain biking trail along the continental divide spanning from Canada to Mexico.
-We met a guy who was doing the whole thing.
-His bike looked really rugged, an important quality when riding along the spine of the continent.
+We met a guy who was doing the whole thing and I thought his bike setup was really cool.

 ![Imgur](http://i.imgur.com/WCEUVoc.jpg)